GOTU Investors Have Opportunity to Lead Gaotu Techedu Inc. f/k/a GSX Techedu Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-18, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gaotu Techedu Inc. f/k/a GSX Techedu Inc. ("Gaotu" or the "Company") (NYSE: GOTU).
+BENSALEM, Pa., Jan.
+24, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gaotu Techedu Inc. f/k/a GSX Techedu Inc. ("Gaotu" or the "Company") (NYSE: GOTU).

 Class Period: March 5, 2021 – July 23, 2021